DigitalGrainSize/pyDGS/README.md

 [Buscombe, D. (2013) Transferable Wavelet Method for Grain-Size Distribution from Images of Sediment Surfaces and Thin Sections, and Other Natural Granular Patterns.
 Sedimentology 60, 1709-1732](https://www.danielbuscombe.com/s/Buscombe_2013_sedimentology_101111-sed12049.pdf)

+See also [Cuttler et al., 2017](https://www.danielbuscombe.com/s/Cuttler_et_al-2017-Sedimentology.pdf) for details on the implementation of the area-by-number to volume-by-number conversion

 ## Install: